cointobanks/lifetioncoin-docs/_includes/devdoc/guide_operating_modes.md

 There are future proposals such as Unspent Transaction Output (UTXO) commitments in the block chain to find a more satisfactory middle-ground for clients between needing a complete copy of the block chain, or trusting that a majority of your connected peers are not lying.
 UTXO commitments would enable a very secure client using a finite amount of storage using a data structure that is authenticated in the block chain.
 These type of proposals are, however, in very early stages, and will require soft forks in the network.

-Until these types of operating modes are implemented, modes should be chosen based on the likely threat model, computing and bandwidth constraints, and liability in Dash value.
+Until these types of operating modes are implemented, modes should be chosen based on the likely threat model, computing and bandwidth constraints, and liability in Lifetioncoin value.

 **Resources:** [Original Thread on UTXO Commitments](https://bitcointalk.org/index.php?topic=88208.0), [Authenticated Prefix Trees BIP Proposal](https://github.com/maaku/bips/blob/master/drafts/auth-trie.mediawiki)